firebus/splunk-jira/README.md

 ## Acknowledgements

 * We're redistributing suds 4.0 https://fedorahosted.org/suds/
+* jiraxml command written by Stephen Sorkin and Jeffrey Isenberg
-* Original jira commands written by Stephen Sorkin, Jeffrey Isenberg, and Fred de Boer
+* jirasoap command written by Fred de Boer
-* MySQL app was used as a model, and lots of snippets here were stolen from its commands
+* The Splunk MySQL app was used as a model, and lots of snippets here were stolen from its commands

 ## Support

-Please open an issue on github if you have any trouble with the app.
-Please feel free to fork and make pull requests if you find a bug that you can fix or have an enhancement to add.
+Please open an issue on github if you have any trouble with the app, or contact the maintainer on apps.splunk.com Please feel free to fork and make pull requests if you find a bug that you can fix or have an enhancement to add.